 9. Evangeline Sweet Potatoes

-If you want to try a unique sweet potato with premium quality, Evangeline will match your desire.
+If you want to try a unique sweet potato with premium quality, Evangeline from Louisiana will fulfill your wish.
 This sweet potato has deep orange flesh with slightly red skin.
 The skin will gradually fade to a rose color in the storage.
-This is a variant from Louisiana.

-Evangeline has a sweeter flavor (thanks to Sucrose content) compared to other sweet potatoes (mostly containing Maltose).
-This potato has resistance to most common plant diseases like Fusarium root rot, Soil rot, and Root-knot.
+Evangeline contains sucrose and has a sweeter flavor compared to other sweet potatoes (mostly containing maltose).
+This potato has resistance to most common plant diseases like Fusarium root rot, soil rot, and root-knot.

 10. Apache Sweet Potatoes

-Apache is a special sweet potato with a striking red color with dotted patterns.
+Apache is a special sweet potato with a striking red color and dotted patterns.
 The potatoes also have different cream-colored patches.
-This potato has a beautiful sweetness with a creamy chestnut flavor.
+This potato has a pleasant sweetness mingled with a creamy chestnut flavor.

 When you touch it, you will feel a waxy texture on your hand.
 Apache is quite small and is often scrubbed before cooking.
-Its color will remain bright if you blanch it before roasting the whole root with its skin on.
+You should blanch it before roasting or steaming to preserve its bright color and wonderful taste.

 Apache has a great nutritional package with vitamin B, vitamin C, fiber, protein, and iron.
 The quantity of these nutrients is even richer than most veggies.